How to exit your business via an MBO

 Important factors to consider before entering a management buyout.

 As mentioned above, it is advised to start planning an MBO far enough in advance of beginning the process.
-One of the first steps would be to assess your current management team – the management due to take on the business – and assess what skills are required to lead the business to its new destination.
-For any areas that are lacking, it is usually advisable to recruit within the business or externally, to ensure that the team is well-equipped.
+One of the first steps would be to assess your current management team, which due to take on the business.
+And then assess what skills are required to lead the business to its new destination.
+For any areas that are lacking, it is usually advisable to recruit within the business or externally.
+This is to ensure that the team is well-equipped.

 MBOs can be a financial burden and is often quite substantial, however, the full share purchase amount is not usually completed upfront, instead deals often feature a structure to avoid overstretching the business’s finances and most deals feature an up-front payment and deferred element also.